swannodette/swannodette.github.com/_posts/2013-06-10-porting-notchs-minecraft-demo-to-clojurescript.md

 Ok, but still isn't it cheating to be bashing on mutable arrays inside of functions?

-No even among people who argue even more strongly for function purity, *local mutation is absolutely ok*.
+No even among people who argue even more strongly for functional purity, *local mutation is absolutely ok*.
 Clojure has long supported this insanely great idea in the notion of [transients](http://clojure.org/transients).